 13 Jul Commercial Dishwasher’s Footprint

-Foodservice and Hospitality Vendors consume significant quantities of water to run their operations.
+Commercial Dishwasher: Foodservice and Hospitality Vendors consume significant quantities of water to run their operations.
 With increasing utility costs and environmental concerns, the case for sustainability and reduced energy and water footprint is clear.
 One area restaurateurs can help save water and energy is in dishwashing.

-Commercial dishwashers are one of the highest consumers of water and energy in restaurant and hotel kitchens.
+a commercial dishwasher is one of the highest consumers of water and energy in restaurant and hotel kitchens.
 It is estimated that commercial dishwashers consume two-thirds of overall kitchen water use.
 The units vary in size and capacity, and there are different designs including under-counter, stationary rack door, rack conveyor and flight types.
 Capacities are not necessarily related to the size of the units, and they range from 0.3 gallons per rack to over 20 gallons per rack.

-Commercial dishwashers may use single or multiple washing tanks.
+A commercial dishwasher may use single or multiple washing tanks.
 Some types use hot water (high temp machines) or cleaning chemicals with cold water (low temp machines) in order to achieve the required level of sanitation according to the standards set by NSF International.
 Interestingly, high temp machines are more water efficient than low temp models.

 Undercounter units are the smallest type of commercial dishwashers.
 They are used in small facilities of approximately 60 people.
 These units use a revolving wash arm with a small holding tank.
 Traditional under-counter units can use up to 1.8 gallons of water per rack.
 High-efficiency models on the other hand use only 1 gallon per rack.